uberhalit/EldenRingFpsUnlockAndMore/README.md

 * game speed modification can potentially crash the game in certain cutscenes and NPC interactions, use with caution

 ## Version History
+* v1.0.0.0 (2022-02-28)
+  * fixed issue with widescreen support not setting correct aspect ratio
+  * made game start-up and checks more robust
+  * fixed an issue with game start-up on certain systems
+  * disabling runes loss upon death will now no longer drop the runes you didn't loose onto the ground
+  * better cleanup on exit
 * v0.0.0.5-beta (2022-02-27)
   * frame rate unlock now removes 60 Hz lock in fullscreen too (screw you FromSoft!)
   * added widescreen support patch